agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `getGroup()`

-`getGroup()` returns the Group at a specific `groupKey`.
+Returns the Group at the given `groupKey`.
 ```ts
 const MY_GROUP = MY_COLLECTION.getGroup('myGroup');
 ```
-If it can't find a Group, it returns `undefined`.
+If it can't find the searched Group, it returns `undefined`.

 :::info

 The `getGroup()` method is perfect for accessing a Group in our business logic.
-But it's not that good to get a Group that should be subscribed to a UI-Component, for instance, with the `useAgiele()` hook.
+However, it has some disadvantages when we use it to subscribe a Group to a UI-Component using, for instance, the `useAgiel()` hook.
 The reason is that it returns `undefined` whenever the Group doesn't exist.
+Thus, AgileTs can't keep reference to the Group and isn't able to rerender the subscribed UI-Component, whenever the Group is created.
-In this case, we should use [`getGroupWithReference()`](#getgroupwithreference) instead because it returns a reference to the not existing Group.
+To solve this problem the Collection provides a function called [`getGroupWithReference()`](#getgroupwithreference) which returns a reference to the not existing Group instead of `undefined`.
-Such reference allows AgileTs to rerender the UI-Component, whenever the missing Group gets created.
+This allows AgileTs to hold reference to the not existing Group.

 :::